Using your FSA or HSA for pregnancy and baby things

 • Mental health therapy (for individuals, not couples therapy)

-Nursing/Pumping Eligible Supplies
+Nursing/Pumping FSA Eligible Supplies

 While some people say “breastfeeding is free”, you will likely have some breastfeeding-related expenses, especially if you will be pumping milk for your baby.